 What’s Going On and Why Do We Celebrate?

-People from across the Wrexham area will gather today on March 1st to celebrate St David’s Day and we'll update this blog as soon as we have all the details.
+People from across the Wrexham area will gather today on March 1st to celebrate St David’s Day.

 Who Was St David?